 1993 World Cup Soccer #HC4 & 1994 World Cup Soccer #C8 – Wayne Gretzky

 During the 1990s, several spokesmen for trading card companies would sometimes promote cards of sports they did not play.
-You had Eric Lindros on a baseball card, Rocket Ishmail on a hockey card and Wayne Gretzky on a soccer card.
+You had Eric Lindros on a Score baseball card, Rocket Ishmail on a Classic hockey card and Wayne Gretzky on an Upper Deck soccer card.

 Because nothing — and I mean NOTHING — says soccer like Wayne Gretzky.

-This particular card – released in 1993 as part of Upper Deck’s World Cup Soccer set – flew under my radar until recently.
-Ironic, since that was at the height of my card collecting days during the 90s.
+This particular card was released in 1993 as part of Upper Deck’s World Cup Soccer set and flew under my radar until recently.
+Ironic, since that was during the height of my card collecting days in the 90s.
 How did I miss this one?

 Anyway, the card of Gretzky is part of the “Honorary Captains” insert set.
 Michael Jordan, Joe Montana, Reggie Jackson and Wayne Gretzky are featured in this four-card insert set.
 Gretzky is supposedly Canada’s “Honorary Captain” for the World Cup, at least according to Upper Deck.
 Here he is dressed like a soccer player in this rather grandiose photograph.
 The back has a clumsily-written justification of why hockey’s greatest star is sporting soccer shoes:

 Hockey’s popularity soared last spring with the Kings’ run into the Stanley Cup Finals.
 Soccer is hoping for the same rise in popularity with a successful World Cup Finals Tournament next summer.
 The sports of hockey and soccer have similar strategies and are thrilling to watch, the level of excitement should be just as great as our playoff run in LA last spring!